Thiago-de-Sousa/ME396P-AJT-simulation/README.md

 **IV-B. Wind Turbine Database**

 To access the included turbine database, type 'db' in the welcome screen.
 The program will output a 60+ item list containing the manufacturer, turbine name (used in the CSV file mentioned in Section II), and whether curves are available for each turbine.
-It is important to write the turbine type exactly as it appears on this database!
+It is important to write the turbine type exactly as it appears on the second column from the left from this database! (not including index as a column)

 **IV-C. Single-Turbine Analysis Module**